deepaktalwardt/lgsvl_simulator_micromobility/README.md

 Releases are only available for Linux.
 You can build your own windows or linux binaries using the instructions below.
 #### Linux
 1. **With Autoware Ego-car and many micromobility vehicles**: Supports rendering of object detections directly from Autoware.
 [Download](https://www.dropbox.com/sh/dku35yl7mhflmad/AAC7_f9wZRx-ELVIMD7I0s0La?dl=0)
-2. **With Apollo Ego-car and manually controlled e-scooter**: Only contains a single scooter that can be manually controlled using IJKL keys on the keyboard.
+2. **With Apollo Ego-car and manually controlled e-scooter**: Only contains a single scooter that can be manually controlled using WASD keys on the keyboard.
 [Download](https://www.dropbox.com/sh/gyxhgcqgmd4jmqm/AABXR6ysNd1ZiCp9RE7wtZyDa?dl=0)
 3. **With Apollo Ego-car and many micromobility vehicles**: Perfect for data collection.
 [Download](https://www.dropbox.com/sh/zfe5hda944anzuz/AACDk17giYY0DVtrx-zzjiOca?dl=0)

 #### To build your own binaries